topheman/react-fiber-experiments/README.md

 On this project the end to end tests are not run on the precommit hook, they are run on the CI to gain time (take a few seconds before pushing to run them).

+Cypress is launch with: `cross-env CYPRESS_TRAVIS=$TRAVIS cypress run` - that way, it is possible in your cypress tests to detect whether you're on CI or not with `Cypress.env("TRAVIS")`.
+[More infos about cypress managing env vars](https://docs.cypress.io/guides/guides/environment-variables.html#Option-3-CYPRESS).

 ## Linter / Prettier

 Your code will be automatically linted / formatted when you commit.
 More infos on [topheman/my-react-app-starter](https://github.com/topheman/my-react-app-starter#linter)